 The Public School Boards’ Association of Alberta held its Annual General Meeting on Friday 26 October 2018.
 At the meeting, Members elected a new Second Vice-President and Second Director.
-The Association is very pleased to introduce the 2018 Executive Committee:
+The Association is very pleased to introduce the current Executive Committee:

 Cathy Hogg, President (Prairie Rose School Division)